ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Experiments and Results

 The ASM modality can be defined as the most demanding dataset due to its specific illumination characteristics (see Fig. \ref{fig2}) and imperfect segmentation masks.
 Training on purely synthetic defects resulted in an MCC of 0.70, which could be significantly improved to greater than 0.95 by utilizing fractions upwards of 1/8.
 This improvement reduced FNs by up to 93 \% through the injection of real defects.
-The FPRs were comparable to those observed in LSM-1, indicating the method’s robustness to permitted sample variations and challenging inspection conditions.
+The FPRs were comparable to those observed in LSM-1, indicating robustness to permitted sample variations and challenging inspection conditions.

-Leveraging the area defect group or mixed fractions had a significantly greater impact on improving detection performance compared to relying solely on punctual defects.
+Leveraging the area defect group or mixed fractions had a significantly greater impact on detection performance compared to relying solely on punctual defects.
 In purely synthetic training, 23 out of 28 FNs were area defects.
-Training with injected area defects led to only a few overlooked (up to 3).
+Training with injected area defects reduced this number to only a few (up to 3).
 Utilizing all 146 available defects resulted in just 2 FNs, one of each defect group.

+Additional experiments using solely real defects within the supervised oversampling approach \cite{Krassnig.2024} achieved MCCs greater than 0.98 for fractions upwards of 1/4.
+The more distinct defect characteristics compared to LSM-1 (e.g. scratches or dots), as well as the limited defect diversity within the test set (see Section \ref{sec325}), might be reasonable explanations for observed performance saturation.

+As observed across other backbones in LSM-1 (Table~\ref{tab:ablation}), the performance of the proposed mixed training strategy remained superior in the low data regimes (fractions 1/16 and 1/8), especially when training was performed exclusively on area and point defect groups.
+In these settings, MCCs of 0.91 and 0.76 were achieved, respectively (see Table \ref{tab3}), compared to MCCs of 0.56 and 0.65 for pure oversampling.
+Furthermore, optimized F1 thresholds below 0.1 indicated majority-class bias in the supervised oversampling strategy in these few-shot regimes.